whistlegraph/aesthetic-computer/README.txt

   - Wild Test URL; https://testing--wildxyz-market-4231.netlify.app/jeffrey-scudder/freaky-flowers/0/

   - Freaky Flowers
-    - [🍏] Get loading working much nicer both in playback mode and in "instant" mode with a visual progress indicator of some kind.
     - [] Wand should be "thicker".
     - [] Tap or two finger pinch to zoom and slow rotation.
     - [] Let go to snap back.